fZpHr/netpractice_42/README.md

 ## Objective

 The main objective of NetPractice is to provide students with practical experience in network programming.
-By working on these exercises, students gain a better understanding of the fundamental principles of network communications, which will enable them to develop applications
+By working on these exercises, students gain a better understanding of the fundamental principles of network communications, which will enable them to develop applications.